Rilaey/tsmailer/README.md

-# Welcome to TSMailer.
+# Welcome to TSMailer

-## Notes for running locally.
+## Notes for running locally

 - Yahoo and AOL will not work locally due to them requiring an HTTPS URI.